SkyAPM/zipkin-skywalking/README.md

 pattern: [a-z0-9]{16,32}
 ```

 In SkyWalking, TraceId is a combination by three Integers.
 SpanId and ParentSpanId are small Integers, start with 0 in each TraceSegment.
+There two IDs need to be generated in [Trace and TraceSegment Rebuid](#trace-and-tracesegment-rebuid-mechanism) process.

 ### Span's timestamp
 Epoch microseconds of the start of this span.
 Equal to SkyWalking Span's startTime, but the Unit of SkyWalking is milliseconds.